-Betsy De Thiery (2017) also advocates a trauma informed approach stating:
+Betsy De Thiery (2017) advocates a trauma informed approach stating:

-Children and young people need emotional connection with adults and children where they feel safe, cared for and known.
-They need adults to regularly spend time speaking to them in ways that are not intense but are playful and also meaningful https://youngminds.org.uk/resources/school-resources/find-your-feet-identifying-support-networks-activity/
+Children (and young people) need emotional connection with adults and children where they feel safe, cared for and known.
+They need adults to regularly spend time speaking to them in ways that are not intense but are playful and also meaningful https://youngminds.org.uk/resources/school-resources/find-your-feet-identifying-supportnetworks-activity/

 Young Minds share a wide range of school-based resources on their website.
-See the following link for an activity suitable for primary and secondary students.
+See this link for an activity suitable for primary (and secondary) students.
 It's a great way to get children thinking about the people around them who can support them.